-Processed cold meats like ham, salami, chorizo, & pepperoni are best avoided in the first 30 days if possible.
+Yes, you can eat processed cold meats like ham, salami, chorizo, & pepperoni.
+However, they are best avoided in the first 30 days if possible.
 This is because you may be ingesting extra carbohydrate fillers unknowingly with these types of deli meats.
-However, they are good for snacking on if hungry or travelling.
-Try eating one of the various Epic meat bar options, plain beef jerky or South African biltong when on the road.

 Q: Are Sausages & Bacon Ok to Eat?

-Yes and no. Bacon is great to eat how much you want.
+Yes, bacon is great to eat how much you want.
 However, some sausages contain added ingredients like wheat to help fill them out.
-So watch out for eating only cheap hotdogs & pork sausages.
+So watch out for eating only cheap hot dogs & pork sausages.

 Q: Is This a Long-Term or Short-Term Diet?

 It can be used for needed short-term health changes like weight loss or long-term general health benefits.
-You will find people in the zero carb diet community forums on Facebook and Reddit who have been eating a meat only diet for several years or decades with no negative health effects reported by them.
-A good example of someone who has been eating an all-meat diet since 1998 is Joe Andersen.
+You will find people like Kelly Hogan in the zero carb diet community forums on Facebook and Reddit who have been eating a meat only diet for several years or decades with no negative health effects reported by them.
+A good example of someone who has been eating an all-meat diet since 1998 is Joe Andersen and his wife.
 You can make only eating carnivore diet a new way of life for you if you feel & see the benefits in your body.